BluemnProject/BMN_-VPS_-Deploymen_Tools/README.md

 Use this tool to complete the BMN Masternode deployment in your own VPS

+# Prepare

+1、With 1001 BMN
+2、Create a new receiving address.(open File-> receiving addresses -> New and Copy the address) 3、and sent 1000BMN to this addr,and wait for 6 Confirmation at least 4、Get TXID and Index.Copy and save it somewhere. (open Tools-> Debug console and input "masternode outputs" ,check TDIX and Index(must be 0 or 1))
+5、Turn on maternode.conf(open tools-> open masternode configuration file ) and ready start configuring VPS

 # Guide

 Log in to your VPS using the root role (our default deployment path is /root, all users need to use root).